Jordon-Notts/VexU-OverUnder-groupProject/Trials.md

 A further test was carried out at 50rpm, the test had to be stopped as the error was too great to take meaningful results.

-The wheels skid at higher speeds.
+It was found that the wheels skid at higher speeds.
 It was noticed that adding weight above the driving wheels increased the accuracy.

-It is unknown whether the robot can complete the objectives at its current speed in the required time.
+Due to the fact that the robot is required complete a series of moves within 45 seconds, at 50rpm this is too unreliable to complete this objective and at 12 rmp this is too slow to complete this objective.

-An acceleration ramp could be a solotion to the skid issue.
+An acceleration ramp could be a solotion to the skid and speed issue.

 ## Acceleration ramp